-The Banking Control Law set a maximum limit on the amount of financial exposure that a bank may be subject to in respect of any one person.
-This was supplemented by the SAMA Rules on Large Exposures of Banks issued on 1 July 2015.
+Previously, the Banking Control Law set a maximum limit on the amount of financial liability that a bank may incur in respect of any one person.
+This was replaced by the SAMA Rules on Large Exposures of Banks issued on 1 July 2015.
 Under the new rules, a bank may not grant a loan, extend a credit facility, give a guarantee or incur any other financial liability in respect of any one person in an aggregate amount exceeding: